Demo: Repackage Silent Installations Using Wrapping

 Run EMCO MSI Package Builder.
 By default, you should see the opened Repackage Installation wizard at the start of the program.
 If it doesn't open automatically, you may click the Repackage Installation button on the Home Ribbon page.
 Once the wizard is launched, read the welcome information and press the Next button.

-We are going to use installations wrapping, so select the Wrap Installation option in the wizard and press the Next button to proceed to the next step Pic 1.
+We are going to use installations wrapping, so select the Wrapping option in the wizard and press the Next button to proceed to the next step Pic 1.

 Step 4.
 Specify the installation file and the installation options